What happened in the world of Paralives last year?

 The Sims franchise has dominated the market for almost 20 years, which remains to this day the only viable life simulation game available to a huge yet rather unsettled fan base.
 Perhaps the challenge of creating another game alongside the EA Cash Cow in a niche genre is too ambitious or too financially risky for many studios; simulating life is a huge amount of code and artwork after all.

-Yet here we are; one indie developer has managed to capture the attention of hundreds of thousands of (mostly Sims) fans, gained financial support from thousands of pledges, and is making major progress in bringing Paralives to the market.
+Yet here we are; one indie developer has managed to capture the attention of hundreds of thousands of life simulation game fans, gained financial support from thousands of pledges, and is making major progress in bringing Paralives to the market.

 And then there were three.